georgescutelnicu/PySweeper/README.md

 ## Rules

-- The objective is to reveal all safe cells without detonating any mines.
+- The objective is to reveal all safe cells without encounter any snake.
 - Left-click to reveal cells.
-The number inside a cell indicates the number of neighboring mines.
+The number inside a cell indicates the number of neighboring snakes.
-- Right-click to flag potential mines.
-Use flags to mark cells you suspect contain mines.
+- Right-click to flag potential snakes.
+Use flags to mark cells you suspect contain snakes.
 - Be cautious!
-If you reveal a cell with a mine, you lose the game.
+If you reveal a cell with a snake, you lose the game.
 - Win by revealing all safe cells.
 <br>